 - Application issues

 - Software upgrades and patching

 - Installation of desktop printers and scanners, monitors, external drives and other USB devices

 - Onsite support

 What other IT factors affect pricing?

-In addition to everything listed above, there are some services that may require an additional charge, even for businesses on a fully managed IT-services plan.
+In addition to everything listed above, some services may require an additional charge, even for businesses on a fully managed IT services plan.
 These include such services as:

 - New hardware and software installations

 - Reassigning computers to new or other employees

 - Upgrade or installation of major line-of-business applications